 When most business owners call us with condensation concerns, initially they think that there is a leak in the roof.
 Leaks in the roof are confined to a certain location, and usually show up with rain or extremely cold temperatures.
 A ventilation issue will appear as condensation or frost inside the building.

-How can I make sure I don’t have ventilation issues with a new property?
+How can I make sure I don’t have ventilation issues with a new commercial or industrial property?